 First, by offering up to 100% financing on qualifying improvements, PACE can eliminate the need to pay out of pocket for your project.
 Second, depending upon the type of improvements installed, repayment may be amortized for a period of up to 20 years, keeping your monthly payments low enough that your utility savings may exceed your payment, creating a net positive cash flow.
 Third, the interest may be tax deductible.
 Finally, because PACE ties the loan to the property and not an individual, the loan may transfer upon sale or refinancing of the property.
 In other words, you may not need to be concerned about recouping the cost of your improvements if you decide to sell the property before the loan is repaid.

 Who can take advantage of PACE?

 PACE financing is only available to property owners in certain cities or counties that have adopted a program.
 In general, PACE programs offer competitive financing terms to property owners with at least some equity in their home or business and have not been delinquent on their property tax or mortgage payments.
 For further details concerning property eligibility (residential, commercial and municipal) and financing terms, contact the individual PACE provider in your area.

 Which property types can access PACE?

-What can be financed with PACE?
+What products and improvements can be financed with PACE?